 2. This is a photograph of Bengaluru tweeted by astronaut Thomas Pesquet from space in Feb 2017

-The City of Lakes covered in a blanket of lights at night is a serene visual treat.
+The Silicon Valley Of India covered in a blanket of lights at night is a serene visual treat.
 Thomas Pesquet’s photograph has captured the essence of the city.
 This photograph of Bengaluru is a fine example of how this city is one of the best in India, even when viewed from space.